-Only the school can authorise absences.
+Only the headteacher or delegate can authorise absences.
 Government guidelines are specific in what we can and cannot authorise.
 Please contact the School Attendance Officer Sarah Baker if you need to seek further clarification.

 All students are expected to arrive punctually for school in the morning and to arrive punctually for each lesson.
 A register is taken at the start of the day and during each lesson.
 Students arriving late are recorded as thus on the register, along with how many minutes late they are.